 x_{1,2}=\frac{-4 \pm \sqrt{-4}}{2}

 As you can see, we have \sqrt{-4}.
 But square roots are defined only for non-negative numbers!
-And that makes sense, as notation of a square root \sqrt{-4} is simply a way to say that this number raised to square will give -4.
-But we won’t find such number among real numbers which raised to square gives negative number.
-That is why elementary math teaches that there’re no square roots of negative numbers.
+And that makes sense, as notation of a square root \sqrt{-4} is simply a way to say that this number raised to the square will give -4.
+But we won’t find such a number among real numbers whose squares are negative.
+That is why elementary math teaches that there are no square roots of negative numbers.

 Watch our video tutorial on complex numbers: